 However, managing the pH level is more challenging with aquaponic ecosystems as it constitutes three main living organisms – plants, fish, and bacteria, all of which have different pH level preferences.

-As the pH of the soil affects the dispersal of some plant nutrients, it greatly influences the availability of nutrients to plants and the nutrient absorption by plants.
+As the pH of the soil affects the dispersal of some plant nutrients, it greatly influences the availability of nutrients to plants and nutrient absorption by plants.

 Thus, the soil pH also impacts plant growth.
 Most plant nutrients are available within the range of 6.5 to 7.5, so the ideal soil pH is close to neutral.
 Extreme soil pH levels can be detrimental to plant survival.